Skip to content ↓

 Informing us that your child is absent from College

-Please can all parents and carers contact the College DAILY should their child be absent.
+Please can all parents and carers contact the College DAILY and before 8:20am should their child be absent, even for prolonged absences.

-Students who have been absent because of sickness and diarrhoea should return to College 48 hours after the last episode.
+Students who have been absent because of sickness and diarrhoea should return to college no earlier than 48 hours after their last episode.

 Unwell at College / Medical

-It is vital that parents/carers complete the data collection form sent from College at the start of the year, so that we know who we should contact in case of emergency.
+It is vital that parents/carers complete the data collection form sent from college at the start of each academic year, so that we know who we should contact in case of emergency.
 Students must tell a member of staff that they are feeling unwell.
-Students who are genuinely unwell will be cared for by a College first-aider.
-If the student needs to go home, Parents/Carers will be asked to come into College to pick up the student from either the Green Close or Gipsy Lane Reception - not a nearby location.
+Students who are genuinely unwell will be cared for by a college First Aider.
+If the student needs to go home, parents/carers will be asked to come into college to collect the student from either the Green Close or Gipsy Lane Reception.
+We will give you details of this when calling home.

 Parents/Carers of children with medical conditions will be asked to confirm details of their child’s condition at least annually.